 The Digital Marketplace Standing Offer Notice (SON) number is SON3413842.

 The Master Agreement document details the terms under which sellers are awarded a contract through the Digital Marketplace.
 A work order is used to create a contract between the government buyer and the successful seller.
-The work order contains specific details of the work to be provided, including the cost.
-More complex contracts, and 'as-a-service' contracts, may need additional terms and conditions.
-The Master Agreement allows for these additions within a work order.
+The Master Agreement includes provisions for comprehensive terms and work order templates for simple, complex and specialist procurements.

 Rights we reserve

 Our goal is to make the Digital Marketplace and its processes simple and transparent, for the mutual benefit of our buyers and sellers.
 But we do need to reserve some basic rights in addition to those we set out elsewhere.

 We reserve the right to: